 Bill is married to Mary Beth.
 Their older son, Andy, daughter-in-law, Alison, and granddaughters, Campbell and Molly, live in Fayetteville, AR.
-Their younger son, Nathaniel, and daughter-in-law, Ashley, also live in Fayetteville.
+Their younger son, Nathaniel, daughter-in-law, Ashley, and granddaughter, Hattie, also live in Fayetteville.

-Bill has been a member of the board of directors for ChurchNet (BGCM) and is a trustee for Missouri Baptist University in St. Louis.
-As important as these ministries are, however, his heart is with the local church and his greatest desire is to lead FBC to fulfill God’s purpose for our church.
+Bill is a member of the board of directors for ChurchNet (BGCM) and is a trustee for Missouri Baptist University in St. Louis.
+As important as these ministries are however, his heart is with the local church and his greatest desire is to lead FBC to fulfill God’s purpose for our church.

 Jason began his ministry as Minister of Students and Activities at First Baptist Church in 2009.
 Jason has a Bachelor of Science degree in Mass Media and Theatre from Missouri State University in Springfield, Missouri (2005).
 He also earned a Master of Divinity degree with a Student Ministry concentration from Southwestern Baptist Theological Seminary in Fort Worth, Texas (2009).

 Jason and Amy married in August 2005.
 They both have a passion to work with students of all ages, and have a passion to help them grow in their own faiths while sharing their faith with others.
-Jason and Amy have been blessed with 2 daughters, Vivi and Sophie, and are very excited to be serving the Lord in Farmington.
+Jason and Amy have been blessed with 3 daughters, Vivi, Sophie, and Gracie, and are very excited to be serving the Lord in Farmington.

 Mrs. Karen Moore is the pastor’s administrative assistant at First Baptist Church.
 Karen began as the church secretary/church clerk in April 1994 and promoted to pastor’s secretary in 1999.
 In 2014 she celebrated her twentieth year on the church staff.

 Karen and David married in 1984.
-They have three children: Anna-Katherine and husband Eric Miller, Shalimar and husband Deacon Lambert, Victoria a senior at Farmington High School and three beautiful grandchildren, Malachi, Rajydin and Peyton.
+They have three children: Anna-Katherine and husband Eric Miller, Shalimar and husband Deacon Lambert, Victoria a freshman at Mineral Area College and four beautiful grandchildren, Malachi, Rajydin, Peyton and Auxrora.

 Karen began her walk with Christ in 1976 and continues that ministry through her work in the church and in the community.
 For twenty years she has been the GA director, working with first through sixth grade girls, teaching, learning and doing missions.
 For the last twelve years she has worked on the state mission task force for a girls’ retreat.
-Karen teaches a preschool Sunday school class, and begin help with a new ministry on Sunday mornings in the "Made From Scratch" Cafe.
+Karen helps with a new ministry on Sunday mornings in the "Made From Scratch" Cafe.